 Tesla Motors was once a company that sold solely luxury electric cars, but its founder has set his sights on the creation of a full-throttle home energy solution.
 The company’s expansion into energy storage and solar power has been heralded by the unveiling of a new division: Tesla Energy.

-What’s the latest news on Tesla’s solar roof? (as of August 2018)
+What’s the latest news on Tesla’s Solar Roof? (updated November 2018)

 Tesla started accepting deposits to reserve solar roof installations in May, 2017.
 In January, 2018, the company announced that they are ramping up production of the roof at their Buffalo Gigafactory.
 They also revealed that they are beginning installations for customers at the top of their wait list in early 2018, about six months delayed from their initial estimate.

 Elon Musk revealed in August 2017 that he and another Tesla executive have already had the roof installed on their respective properties.
-While the company has stated that they have begun installations for their waitlist, it’s unclear when Tesla will be installing the roof at a national, mass-market scale.
-In August 2018, only 12 solar roofs have been installed in California, the leading solar market in the country.
-Tesla has blamed the slow rollout of the solar roof on production issues at their Buffalo Gigafactory.
-Some estimates would suggest that large-scale installation won’t commence until late 2018 or early 2019.
+While the company had stated that they have begun installations for their waitlist, it was unclear when Tesla will be installing the roof at a national, mass-market scale.
+In August 2018, only 12 solar roofs had been installed in California, the leading solar market in the country.
+Tesla blamed the slow rollout of the solar roof on production issues at their Buffalo Gigafactory.
+Some estimates would suggest that large-scale installation wouldn’t commence until late 2018 or early 2019.

 Will Tesla Energy be selling solar panels in addition to the roof?

 Tesla has also revealed a standard solar panel product that it began producing in 2017 in addition to its solar roof – a black Panasonic solar panel with no mounting apparatus.